uzairname/leaderboards/README.md

 ### 2. Discord

-For each environment, create a Discord app.
+For each environment, create a [Discord app](https://discord.com/developers/applications).
 Save the `DISCORD_TOKEN`, `APPLICATION_ID`, `PUBLIC_KEY`, and `CLIENT_SECRET` variables

-In the dev portal, set the _interactions endpoint url_, _oauth redirect URI_, and the _linked roles verification url_ to `<BASE_URL><endpoint>`, based on the endpoints defined in `src/routers/api.ts`
+In the dev portal, set the _interactions endpoint url_, _oauth redirect URI_, and the _linked roles verification url_ to `<BASE_URL><endpoint>`, based on the endpoints defined in `apps/bot/src/routers/api.ts`

 ### 3. Neon Database

-For each environment, create a Neon database.
+For each environment, create a [Neon database](https://console.neon.tech/app/projects).
 Save the pooled connection string as `POSTGRES_URL`

 ### 4. Sentry

-Create a "browser javascript" Sentry project.
+Create a [Sentry project](https://sentry.io/signup/), and select the "browser javascript" platform.
 Save the `SENTRY_DSN` variable

 ### 5. Save Environment Variables

-For each environment, create a env file at the root of the repository with the following variables
+For each environment, create an env file at the root of the repository and specify the following variables

 ```
 ENVIRONMENT